-- All students must attend a General safety induction and Lab safety induction if appropriate. - Make sure you are familiar with the fire procedures in the buildings / areas you use. - If you work in laboratories familiarise yourself with the local safety regulations and ensure you follow the safety procedures outlined to you in your induction. - All students must be supplied with the necessary SOPs and risk assessments for their intended work and receive appropriate training and instructions to ensure safe working. - Always switch off electrical appliances at the main socket after use, not simply on the appliance. - Never tamper with or misuse any equipment provided for use in emergency situations e.g. fire extinguishers, smoke detectors, fire alarms call points etc. This is not only a breach of LSTM policy it is a criminal offence and will be dealt with as such.
+- All students must attend a General Safety Induction and if appropriate attend a General Laboratory Safety Induction and have a Local Laboratory Induction with their supervisor. - Make sure you are familiar with the fire procedures in the buildings / areas you use. - If you work in laboratories follow the local safety regulations and ensure you follow the safety procedures and codes of practice outlined to you in your inductions. - All students must be supplied with the necessary COPs, SOPs and risk assessments for their intended work and receive appropriate training and instructions to ensure safe working. - Always switch off electrical appliances at the main socket after use, not simply on the appliance. - Never tamper with or misuse any equipment provided for use in emergency situations e.g. fire extinguishers, smoke detectors, fire alarms call points etc. This is not only a breach of LSTM policy it is a criminal offence and will be dealt with as such.
 (Fire extinguishers are only to be used by trained personnel). - All LSTM electrical wiring and equipment is tested and checked at regular intervals.
 Any repairs or modifications must only be made by LSTM Maintenance Staff.
 It is an offence to carry out any modifications or repairs yourself and may constitute a serious electrocution or fire risk. - Electrical circuits should not be overloaded; if in doubt ask for advice. - Report any faulty or malfunctioning equipment immediately and ensure that no one else can use it until a repair has been carried out. - It is in your interest to find out where the first-aid boxes are situated and the names of the qualified first-aiders.
 Notices to this effect are posted around the buildings.
 Main reception also holds a list of qualified first aiders and can be contacted by dialling 3187. - Make sure you know the positions of the nearest telephones for use in emergencies.
 For additional help in emergencies, LSTM have a Security Officer on duty 24 hours a day every day and can be reached by telephoning Ext 3187 / Mob 0777604307.
 The national number to ring in an emergency ONLY where there is an in immediate danger to life; and/or a crime is in progress; and/or the offender is nearby is 999.
 You will be asked if you want the Police, Fire Brigade or Ambulance service and be asked for the address of where you are.
-You must inform Security if you have requested assistance from the emergency services. - Report all accidents, incidents and near-misses via the LSTM intranet procedure to your supervisor and LSTM Safety Office. - If you spot anything unsafe or have safety concerns raise these with your supervisor and report to LSTM Safety Office using the near-miss form. - For further information on any of the above issues or general health and safety advice, please contact Jeremy Gould on 7052512.
+You must inform Security if you have requested assistance from the emergency services. - Report all accidents, incidents and near-misses via the LSTM intranet procedure to your supervisor and LSTM Safety Office. - If you spot anything unsafe or have safety concerns raise these with your supervisor and report to LSTM Safety Office using the near-miss form. - For further information on any of the above issues or general health and safety advice, please contact Jeremy Gould on 7052512 or David Simpkin on 7052530.